cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 -   `"actor_class"`: _str_ - The actor class for the actor
 -   `"endpoint"`: _str_ - The URL to connect to the actor.
 If, instead of a URL, the value is "client", then this actor will connect in (rather than be connected to), and the actor will need to provide the URL to connect to the orchestrator.
 -   `"implementation"`: _str_ - The name of the implementation to run this actor
 -   `"config"`: _protobuf class instance_ - The configuration data for the actor.
+The type is specified in the file `cogment.yaml` under the section `actor_classes:config_type` for the corresponding actor.

 ### `get_trial_id(self)`

-Method to retrieve the UUID of the trial.
+Method to retrieve the ID of the trial.

 Parameters: None

-Return: _str_ - UUID of the trial.
+Return: _str_ - ID of the trial.

 ### `get_user_id(self)`